lmjh/capo-search-app/README.md

 * The button layout changes responsively depending on the viewing device.
 * The buttons respond to user input by filling with colour when selected and reverting to a coloured outline when deselected.
 * As chords are selected, buttons which correspond to chords which cannot be combined with already selected chords are disabled.
-* A tooltip appears when the user hovers over a disabled button for a short time, to inform them why that button is unavailable.
+* A tooltip appears when the user hovers over a disabled button for a short time or attempts to tap a disabled button on mobile, to inform them why that button is unavailable.

 ![Image of chord selection buttons](documentation/readme-images/button-array.jpg)